sharon92/AstroSpace/README.md

 # 🌌 AstroSpace

-**AstroSpace** is a powerful web application designed to host, organize, and showcase your astrophotography collection. 🔭 Sort celestial objects in timeline views, plate-solve your images with precision, and create a stunning digital observatory of your cosmic captures. ✨
+**AstroSpace** is a web application designed to host, organize, and showcase your astrophotography collection. 🔭 Sort celestial objects in timeline views, automatic annotation for your images (Plate Solving) and create a stunning digital observatory of your cosmic captures. ✨

 Perfect for amateur astronomers, astrophotographers, and stargazers who want to organize their night sky adventures! 🌟

+check out my Instance at:

+www.astro.space-js.de
 ---

 ## 🚀 Key Features